-The Company capitalizes certain legal, accounting and other third-party fees that are directly related to the Company's equity financings, including its shelf offering filed in April 2023 (see Note 12-Subsequent Events) and its IPO in 2022, until such financings are consummated.
+The Company capitalizes certain legal, accounting and other third-party fees that are directly related to the Company's equity financings, including its shelf offering and ATM Offering filed in April 2023 and its IPO in 2022, until such financings are consummated.
 After consummation of the equity financing, these costs are recorded as a reduction of the proceeds received as a result of the financing.
-The Company capitalized certain legal, accounting and other third-party fees that were directly related to the Company's IPO.
+The Company capitalized certain legal, accounting and other third-party fees that were directly related to the Company's ATM Offering and IPO.
 After the completion of the IPO in March 2022, the total deferred offering costs of \$3.3 million were offset against the proceeds from the IPO and reclassified to additional paid-in capital in the accompanying condensed balance sheets.
-At March 31, 2023 and December 31, 2022, deferred offering costs totaling \$0.05 million and \$0, respectively, were included as non-current assets in the accompanying balance sheets.
+After the completion of the ATM Offering in June 2023, the total deferred offering costs of \$0.9 million were offset against the proceeds from the ATM Offering and reclassified to additional paid-in capital in the accompanying condensed balance sheets.
+At June 30, 2023 and December 31, 2022, no deferred offering costs were included as non-current assets in the accompanying balance sheets.